INITIALISING

 CLA · HAW · RSH · SLV

-Recent projectsThe Clarence Hotel (Dublin) · Hawk's HQ (Maldives) · Rosewood Residences · Silverstone Paddock Club
+Recent projectsThe Pemberton Hotel (Dublin) · Hawk's HQ (Maldives) · Rosewood Residences · Silverstone Paddock Club

 DeliverablesLOD 350 BIM models · Full M&E coordination · Enscape visualisation packages